The composition rule for quantum systems is not the only possible one: Latent quantum theory

 where $\tilde{\sys{L}}$ denotes the Hilbert space associated with those latent factors that are not already counted within the (generally composite) subsystems $\sys{Q}_{\mathtt{M}_i}$, while $\tilde{\T{S}}$ is the convenient permutation of wires accounting for the suitable reordering of systems.

 Therefore, we have shown that

 and, vice versa:

 Note that states $\rho_{\Sigma}$ and $\Sigma_{\rho}$ above generally depend on the particular partition into subsystems which is given by the product-structure of measurements, but not on their choices nor on their outcomes.
 However, this product-structure is fixed each time by the particular scenario under consideration.
 Incidentally, we observe that latent quantum correlations are \emph{closed under wirings} (or ``classical operations'')~\cite{PhysRevA.80.062107,Navascues:2015aa}: this simply follows from the fact that standard quantum correlations---which we just proved to coincide with latent quantum ones---are closed under wirings.
+This demonstrates that such a principle is also insufficient to single out a \emph{unique} quantum theory.

 Finally, we can also show that, for each fixed scenario as above, the space-like structure of states can be also retained.
 This boils down to the following identity: